 How to get tested with MenoCheck

 More and more laboratories are offering the MenoCheck test.
 In case your physician is not aware of MenoCheck, print out this flyer and hand it to them so they have a point of contact.
-Also, most physicians have hospital privileges and the laboratories in those hospitals can either run the test or send the samples to our CLIA-certified clinical laboratory.
+Also, most physicians have hospital privileges and the laboratories in those hospitals can run the test.